-Wounded in action in September 1918, & supposed to be progressing favourably, so news of his death came as a shock to his friends.
-He had suffered a gun shot wound to his arm (and fracture?) and was admitted to the New Zealand General Hospital at Walton on 1 October 1918.
+September 1918 - Wounded in action & supposed to be progressing favourably, so news of his death came as a shock to his friends.
+He had suffered a gun shot wound to his right arm (fracture) and was admitted to the New Zealand General Hospital at Walton on 1 October 1918.
 On 25 November 1918 he was dangerously ill with pneumonia in the War Hospital in Dundee; admitted to the hospital on 23 November.

 |Place of Death||War Hospital, Dundee, Scotland, United Kingdom|

 |Cause||Died of sickness - influenza & double pneumonia.
 Heart failure.|

 |Notices||Timaru Herald, 4 & 9 December 1918; Manawatu Times, 6 December 1918; New Zealand Tablet, 26 December 1918|